Ready to Apply?

-Official transcripts must be mailed directly to Undergraduate Admissions by the records office of the issuing institution(s).
+Official transcripts must be mailed directly to Undergraduate or Graduate Admissions by the records office of the issuing institution(s).
 ASU does not accept transcripts delivered by hand or fax.
-Please have your previous academic institution(s) mail your official transcript to the ASU mailing address:
+Please have your previous academic institution(s) mail your official transcript to the appropriate ASU mailing address:

 Arizona State University

 Tempe, AZ 85287-2412